 - Training and Development Specialists – Minnesota’s training and development specialists earn a median salary of $63,640 and a top (90th percentile) salary of $98,460.

 - Compensation, Benefits, and Job Analysis Specialists – The number of compensation, benefits, and job analysis specialists in Minnesota is projected to increase 11.6 percent between 2016 and 2026 – that’s much higher than the national projected growth rate of 8.4 percent for this profession.

 - Human Resources Assistants – HR assistants in Minnesota earn a median salary of $43,000, which is about $3,000 more than the national median salary of $40,390 for these professionals.

 What Minnesota’s Top Employers are Looking for in HR Management Professionals

 Jobs in human resources may run the gamut from administrative, entry-level positions to director and senior-level positions in non-profit, for-profit, academic, and government agencies and companies.

-Job descriptions for recent job postings (2015) reveal some of the responsibilities of these professionals and what it takes to land an HR job with some of Minnesota’s top employers (shown for illustrative purposes only):
+Job descriptions for recent job postings reveal some of the responsibilities of these professionals and what it takes to land an HR job with some of Minnesota’s top employers (Shown for illustrative purposes only):

 Senior Human Resources Generalist, Brownsworth: Plymouth

-This position involves coordinating all recruitment activities so as to ensure the most efficient sourcing processes are utilized.
+This position involves coordinating all recruitment activities to ensure the most efficient sourcing processes are utilized.
 The job also involves researching, recommending, and implementing new methods for recruitment and employee retention.